Important Note: As of September 30, 2021, Principal no longer offers life insurance coverage.

 A.M.
 Best is a credit rating firm that focuses specifically on the insurance industry.
-Their A+ rating for Principal is the second-best grade possible, reserved for “excellent” companies.
+Their A+ rating (effective November 17, 2020) for Principal is the second-best grade possible, reserved for “excellent” companies.
 Carriers with a B grade or lower are more vulnerable to risk.

 Bond credit rating agency Moody’s gives Principal an A1 rating, which means they’re "upper-medium grade and subject to low credit risk."
 A1 is the fifth-highest grade on Moody’s 20-point scale, which ranges from Aaa (the highest) to Ca (the lowest).